If you are in an abusive relationship, safety planning is an important step. There are several things you can do:

 - Credit cards

 - If time permits, pack important documents such as birth certificates, resident cards/student IDs, social security cards, student loan info and schedules, pay stubs, checkbook and information about bank accounts

 - Arrange for a safe place to leave your school books, such as a trusted friend's place, the locked trunk of your car, etc.

-For more information about safety planning, visit the National Domestic Violence Hotline website or call them at 1-800-799-SAFE.
+For more information about safety planning, visit the National Domestic Violence Hotline safety planning page or call them at 1-800-799-SAFE.